 - Luxury goods totaling over $600 and purchased within 90 days of filing bankruptcy won’t be discharged

-How to avoid Credit Card lawsuits before filing for bankruptcy:
+How to Avoid Credit Card lawsuits before filing for bankruptcy:

 In order to avoid having and credit card adversary proceeding filing against you when you filing for bankruptcy is to meet with an experienced bankruptcy attorney.
-When you meet with the attorney make sure to inform him of the charges you have accrued in the previous 90 days, or provide copies of the last 90 days worth of credit card statements to your attorney.
-You bankruptcy attorney will be able to guide you into filing a successful bankruptcy without having to deal with an adversary proceeding.
+When you meet with the attorney make sure to inform him of the charges you have accrued in the previous 90 days or provide copies of the last 90 days worth of credit card statements to your attorney.
+Your bankruptcy attorney will be able to guide you into filing a successful bankruptcy without having to deal with an adversary proceeding.

 How to deal with an adversary proceeding: